Microsoft/azure-docs.pt-pt/articles/hdinsight/hdinsight-troubleshoot-failed-cluster.md

 ### <a name="service-details"></a>Detalhes do serviço

-* Verificar as versões de lançamento da biblioteca de código aberto
+* Verificar as versões de lançamento de biblioteca de código-fonte aberto.
-* Verifique a existência de [interrupções de serviço do Azure](https://azure.microsoft.com/status/)
+* Verifique a existência [falhas no serviço Azure](https://azure.microsoft.com/status/).
-* Verifique a existência de limites de utilização do serviço do Azure
+* Verificar a existência de limites de utilização do serviço do Azure.
-* Verifique a configuração de sub-rede de rede Virtual do Azure
+* Verifique a configuração de sub-rede de rede Virtual do Azure.

 ### <a name="view-cluster-configuration-settings-with-the-ambari-ui"></a>Ver as definições de configuração de cluster com a IU do Ambari